-Note Reference Fund Change in Fund Balance Amount Comment а General Fund (\$3,666,766) Expenditure growth continues to exceed revenue growth resulting in a reduction in fund balance.
+Note Fund Change in Fund Balan Amount Comment а General Fund (\$3,666,766) Expenditure growth continues to exceed revenue growth resulting in a reduction in fund balance.
 The 2022 budget assumes the City will implement a Business & Occupancy Tax, which will benefit the General Fund. b Cumulative Reserve (1,870,000) This is due to a one-time budgeted transfer of \$2.0 million from the Cumulative Reserve Fund to the General Fund for cash flow purposes. С Mitigation Fees (4,689,550) Increasing transfers of Transportation Impact Fees for arterial street projects including the Auburn Way South Improvements, the 29th Street SE & R Street SE Intersection, and the Garden Avenue Realignment projects.
-Transfers also include over \$2.5 million of Park Impact fees for the Jacobsen Tree Farm development. d Capital Improvements (579,300) Use of real estate excise tax (REET) funding for capital projects primarily for the Lea Hill Safe Routes to Schools project and a \$1.5 million transfer to the Local Street Fund for the 2022 Local Streets Improvement Program. е Water (2,983,704) Fund balance will decrease throughout the biennium due to the spend-down of bond proceeds received in 2020, which will be used to fund multiple capital projects. f Sewer (1,389,386) Increase in capital projects funded by the Sewer Fund, primarily the Rainier Ridge Pump Station Rehabilitation and Replacement project (\$2.9 million). g Storm Drainage (2,420,411) Increase in capital projects funded by the Storm Fund, primarily the North Airport Area Improvements, the D Street SE Storm Improvements and the 23rd Street SE Storm Improvement projects. h Airport (1,304,767) Increase in capital projects, primarily constructing new T-hangars and converting open T-hangars to closed hangars. i Innovation and Technology (includes Multimedia) (521,444) Planned reduction in fund balance to better reflect reserve requirements.
+Transfers also include over \$2.5 million of Park Impact fees for the Jacobsen Tree Farm development. d Capital Improvements (579,300) Use of real estate excise tax (REET) funding for capital projects primarily for the Lea Hill Safe Routes to Schools project and a \$1.5 million transfer to the Local Street Fund for the 2022 Local Streets Improvement Program. е Water (2,983,704) Fund balance will decrease throughout the biennium due to the spend-down of bond proceeds received in 2020, which will be used to fund multiple capital projects. f Storm Drainage (2,420,411) Increase in capital projects funded by the Storm Fund, primarily the North Airport Area Improvements, the D Street SE Storm Improvements and the 23rd Street SE Storm Improvement projects. g Airport (1,304,767) Increase in capital projects, primarily constructing new T-hangars and converting open T-hangars to closed hangars. h Innovation and Technology (includes Multimedia) (521,444) Planned reduction in fund balance to better reflect reserve requirements.